SquareGraph/docgenGPT/README.md

 2. `docs`: A request to create docstrings and type hints for the provided code.
 3. `markdown`: A request to create a markdown file that describes the provided code.

+#### Known issues in 0.2.0

+- Sometimes struggling with retrieval from vectorstore in longer context